 The charming Harvest Mice was a limited issue of 250.
 The designer name is currently unknown but it appeared sometime between 1981 and 1983.
 It is 7.5″ (19cm) high and sold for $750 in 1983.
 An alternate version may have been issued as ‘Field Mice’ but this is unconfirmed at present.

 An article in the Summer 1988 issue of Collector Editions magazine mentioned this limited edition Impala at 17” (43 cm) high, with a then-current USA retail price of $2100.
 My guess as to the designer would be Christopher Ashenden.
-Because the Impala was not described as one of their brand-new releases at the time of the article’s publication, I’m assuming that it may have been introduced the previous year (1987).
+A 1987 introduction, the issue was limited to 100 pieces.

 The Cape Buffalo (Syncerus caffer) is native to Africa and is unrelated to the water buffalo of Asia.
 These are massive animals that can attain almost 2000 lbs at adulthood.
 Connoisseur’s study includes the white Cattle Egrets and the tickbirds who have a symbiotic relationship with the buffalo by eating the ticks that would otherwise infest the buffalo’s skin and undermine its health.
 The egrets consume insects that are stirred up into flight as animal passes.
 Designed by Chris Ashenden and an edition of 25, this 1987 study is 18″ (46 cm) high on its accompanying wood base.